ermalaliraj/canvas/readme.md

 A working build is present in the path `./dist`:
 - `canvas.jar` -> application packaged as a jar file.
 - `canvas.bat` -> easy and fast way to test the application.

+Run:
 ```
 cd /yourpath/canvas/dist
 canvas.bat